j-a-n/lovelace-wallpanel/docs/screensaver.md

 WallPanel offers a screensaver that presents a media slideshow.
 Images, videos and websites are supported as media content.

+!!! tip
-Tip: If you click on the far right side of the screen while the screen saver is active, the next image will be displayed.
+    If you click on the far right side of the screen while the screen saver is active, the next image will be displayed.
     A click on the left side shows the previous picture and reverses the playback order.

 ## Screensaver entity
 You can create an input_boolean helper in HA and set `screensaver_entity` to this entity id.